protyposis/yi-mirrorless-firmware-tools/README.md

 -------------

 The Fujifilm X-A10 camera uses the same [firmware](http://www.fujifilm.com/support/digital_cameras/software/firmware/x/xa10/download.html) format and can be unpacked with this tool as well.
 The compression scheme of the first section is also similar.
 In comparison to the M1 it contains an additional fifth section called "A9262" that contains additional code.
 Also interesting is that the model ID is very similar (M1: C59Y1, X-A10: C5932).

+Other Fujifilm cameras, e.g. Finepix S800, seem to use a similar firmware format, but with shorter headers, so these cannot be unpacked with this tool.

 FAQ
 ---